Citizenship Amendment Bill Concept –Is it Anti Secular

 Besides, anyone who is a resident of India for a period of 5 years or more is eligible to apply for citizenship.
 Article 6 provides those who have migrated from Pakistan before July 19, 1949, to be recognised as Indian citizens.
 However, those who had entered after the date has to register themselves to be granted citizenship.

-Article 7 provides citizenship rights to those who had immigrated to Pakistan but had returned to India thereafter.
+Article 7 provides citizenship rights to those who had immigrated to Pakistan but returned to India thereafter.
 Article 8 provided for granting of citizenship to persons of Indian origin residing outside India.

 Citizenship Act of 1955

 The Citizenship Act is the governing legislation that deals with the acquisition and determination of Indian citizenship.
-Accordingly, there are four ways through which an individual become an Indian citizen which is by birth, by descent and by registration and naturalisation.
+Accordingly, there are four ways through which an individual become an Indian citizen which are by birth, by descent and by registration and naturalisation.

 Thus, every person born in India after 26.01.1950 and before 01.07.1987 is an Indian citizen irrespective of the parents’ nationality.
-And those who are born between 01.07.1987 and 02.12.2004 is a citizen of India provided either of the parents is a citizen of India at the time of the person’s birth.
+And those who are born between 01.07.1987 and 02.12.2004 is a citizens of India provided either of the parents is a citizen of India at the time of the person’s birth.

-By registration a person can be deemed as a citizen of India provided he/she is proved to be a resident for the past 7 years.
+By registration a person can be deemed as a citizen of India provided he/she is proven to be a resident for the past 7 years.
 Similarly, a person who is married to an Indian citizen and is ordinarily resident for 7 years can apply for citizenship.
 Minor children of Indian citizens are also considered Indian citizens.

-The descent is another factor that plays an important role in the acquisition of citizenship accordingly a person born outside of India before 26 January 1950 can claim citizenship if his /her father was a citizen of India by birth.
+Descent is another factor that plays an important role in the acquisition of citizenship accordingly a person born outside of India before 26 January 1950 can claim citizenship if his /her father was a citizen of India by birth.

 The same is applicable for any person born between 10.12,1992 and 3.12.2004 provided either of his parents was a citizen of India by birth.
-Those who are born outside but who wish to acquire Indian citizenship has to be backed by a declaration from his/her parents.
+Those who are born outside but who wish to acquire Indian citizenship have to be backed by a declaration from his/her parents.